resistics/resistics/docs/source/formats/calibration.rst

     This will cover the calibration of magnetic channels.
 However, there is presently no easy way of doing a recording instrument calibration.
 Depending on the need for this feature, it can be implemented.
 Please get in touch if this is something that is required by visiting the :doc:`Contact <../contact>` page.

+.. important

+    Within the resistics project environment, calibration files must be stored in the calData folder to be automatically picked up.
+Naming conventions for the calibration files are dependent on the format and are described in more detail in the individual sections for the different formats.

 Extending calibration data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~